 I recently heard a recorded debate between the late Christopher Hitchens and Dinesh D’Souza about the existence of God.
 In this debate, D’Souza said he would not use authority, scripture, or other “transcendental” claims when making his arguments.
-I was pleased to hear this because debates over ideas which are not based on reason, logic, or evidence are ultimately futile, since the only solid ground we have to stand upon which is intellectually honest, demonstrable to a third-party, and can tell us the truth, is sound, non-contradictory logic and reason, as well as the scientific method which screens out bias as much as humanly possible to back up the credibility of a given factual claim.
-While listening to the arguments for God’s existence proposed by D’Souza, I realized there is yet another factor for how and why people buy in to religious belief, even when applying “logic” and “reason” to back up their claims.
+I was pleased to hear this because debates over ideas which are not based on reason, logic, or evidence are ultimately futile, since the only solid ground we have to stand upon which is intellectually honest, demonstrable to a third-party, and can tell us the truth, is sound, non-contradictory logic and reason, as well as the evidence-based scientific method which screens out bias as much as humanly possible to back up the credibility of a given factual claim.
+While listening to the arguments for God’s existence proposed by D’Souza, I realized there is yet another factor for how and why people can buy in to religious belief, even when applying “logic” and “reason” to back up their claims.
 It is a lack of sound reasoning and logic.

 Deductive reasoning, which is also known as “top-down” logic can only reach conclusions which are necessarily true if the reasoning is sound.
 For the reasoning to be sound, the individual premises in deductive reasoning must all be factually correct or must not be logical contradictions.
 A simple example of sound deductive reasoning is as follows:

 In this example, we can easily see why this deductive reasoning is sound.
 Each of the premises are a fact and are not logical contradictions.
 All men are in fact, mortal.
 Abraham Lincoln is in fact, a man.
 Therefore, Abraham Lincoln is also mortal.
 Very simple.
 Nobody could reasonably argue against the conclusion from this sound reasoning because each of the premises are undeniable facts.
 Let us look at another example.

 - Everyone who eats peas is a truck driver.

 - David eats peas.